Central Coast Bears

-The Central Coast Bears were a proposed rugby league club based on the Central Coast of New South Wales, Australia.
+The Central Coast Bears were a proposed professional rugby league club based on the Central Coast of New South Wales, Australia.

 They were trying to be included in an expanded National Rugby League competition.

 The proposed team would have played 11 games in Gosford and one game against Manly at North Sydney Oval, in the annual Heritage Round.
 Prominent rugby league personalities who have publicly backed the club include Phil Gould, Andrew Johns and Peter Sterling while support has also come from as high up as former M.H.R. for North Sydney, Joe Hockey.

 History

+In the mid to late 1990s, North Sydney were one of the first teams to consider relocation as the Super League war loomed.
+At the end of the 1998 NRL season, North Sydney at the time played their final game at North Sydney Oval with the club due to relocate to the Central Coast at the start of the 1999 NRL season.
+The move was delayed by construction issues and inclement weather at their new stadium.
+The North Sydney club were still confident of relocating to the Central Coast at the start of the 2000 NRL season.
+However, with the NRL's rationalisation policy, the club fell victim to this and ended up merging with the clubs arch-rivals Manly.
+The newly merged team Northern Eagles would play at the Central Coast Stadium between 2000 and 2002.

 In 2006, the Central Coast were one of three bidders for the next team to be handed a NRL licence.
 The Gold Coast were ultimately successful in their bid, beating both the Central Coast and the Wellington Orcas.

 In 2012, the NRL announced it was opening up talks about expansion again but ultimately decided to close negotiations until the end of 2014.

 In 2018, Rugby League Commission chairman Peter Beattie declared that expansion was back on the NRL's agenda with Central Coast one of the teams mentioned.

 On 11 November 2018, new North Sydney CEO, David Perry, said he was aiming at seeing a North Sydney/Central Coast bid come to fruition when the current television deal ends at the end of 2022.
 Perry suggested that the NRL should look at creating a promotion/relegation system similar to other sports around the world.
 Perry went on to say: "You need 12 and 12, so 24 key markets, and stricter criteria about those clubs around their funding model which means all of the 24 may not fit the top tier criteria, it may only be 16-18 franchises that make the cut, their catchment areas, their population, and their commercial growth, because currently I believe a lot of clubs haven’t been accountable as much as they should have.
 They’ve been too reliant on funding from the NRL and haven’t been measurable enough".